 What is the employment outlook?

-According to BLS, “Employment of lawyers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+According to BLS, “employment of lawyers is projected to grow 4% from 2019 to 2029, about as fast as the average for all occupations.
 Competition for jobs over the next 10 years is expected to be strong because more students graduate from law school each year than there are jobs available.”

 That last line speaks for itself and confirms why some law grads are saddled and stressed with debt.

 When it comes to paying off debt and making a living as a lawyer, you may wonder if you should buy a practice.
 Student Loan Planner® Founder Travis Hornsby suggests joining an established practice or building your own, over buying one.
 He said: